What is the Chicken Coop hen house?

 Don’t be a chicken, treat your fowl friends to the best.

 Waiting around won't get you that hen house.
 From here, you can choose how to get your Chicken Coop.
-What would you like to do next?
+How would you like to proceed?